open2b/scriggo-site/site/templates/switch-from-jinja-to-scriggo.md

 Jinja is based on Python, thus it offers a dynamically-typed template system, while Scriggo (which is based on Go) is statically typed.

-This means that, when writing templates in Scriggo, most of the errors will be catch at compile time.
+This means that, when writing templates in Scriggo, most of the errors will be caught at compile time.

 For example, writing this code in Scriggo: